SillyTavern/Extension-Blip/README.md

 # Extension-Blip
-Add-on: animate the text of character messages with variable speed and play sound along the animation
+Add-on: animate the text of character messages with variable speed and play sound along the animation.

 # What it does:
-- animate the text of character messages with variable speed and play sound along the animation
+- Animates the text of character messages with variable speed and plays sound along the animation.
-- Can use audio files or generate sound
+- Can use audio files or generate sound.

 # How it does it:
 - Intercept the message using events -> store it and replace by blank in chat history -> wait if an animation is playing -> message gets rendered empty -> (optional translation) -> animation start